GilmoreEng/GOOD-form/GOOD-KiraW.md

 ## Obstacles
 |Identify roadblocks in the way of goal/project completion and overall employee success.|
 |---|
 |URGENT!| Ansys licensing???
 Need to reachout to faculity and procurement.
+Email procurement and ansys.
 |COVID| sick leave? vs vacation leave change.
 ## Opportunities
 |Discuss new opportunities for further learning, development, and growth.|Comments|